acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 ## The primary building blocks

-### Structs
+### Objects

-In the Acornfile file the primary building block is a struct.
-The generic syntax for any struct is:
+In the Acornfile file the primary building block is an object.
+The generic syntax for any object is:

 ```cue
 name: {